Amid Russia shelling, Ukraine aims to strengthen government

 Venediktova won international praise for her drive to gather war-crimes evidence against Russian military commanders and officials, including Russian President Vladimir Putin, over the destruction of Ukrainian cities and the killing of civilians.

-U.S. State Department spokesman Ned Price, speaking to reporters in Washington, said when asked about the personnel changes that the U.S. and Kyiv were in close contact.
+U.S. State Department spokesman Ned Price, speaking to reporters in Washington, said when asked about the personnel changes that the two governments were in close contact.

 “The fact is that in all of our relationships, and including in this relationship, we invest not in personalities.
 We invest in institutions and, of course, President Zelenskyy has spoken to his rationale for making these personnel shifts,” Price said.

 He said Washington would continue to work with Kyiv on war-crimes investigations and information sharing.
-Intelligence sharing, he said, is “an important element of the assistance that we are providing to our Ukrainian partners in an effort to help them defend themselves.”
+Intelligence, he said, is “an important element of the assistance that we are providing to our Ukrainian partners in an effort to help them defend themselves.”

-Zelensky has appointed acting heads to the SBU and prosecutor’s office.
-The first deputy head of the SBU, Vasyl Maliuk, was named acting head.
+Zelensky appointed the first deputy head of the SBU, Vasyl Maliuk, to be acting head.
 Maliuk, 39, is known for efforts to fight corruption in the security agencies; his appointment was seen as part of Zelenskyy’s efforts to get rid of pro-Russian staffers in the SBU.

 Fesenko said discontent with Bakanov and Venediktova had been brewing for a while, and it was possible that Ukraine’s Western partners pointed out the underperformance of the SBU and the prosecutor general’s office to Zelenskyy.